 The selfless act of those innocent animals brought a transformation in the hunter and he decided to neither eat meat again nor hunt any animal.
 Shiva manifested in front of him and revived his soul for the merciful act and the Shivratri pooja he unknowingly did.

 Another popular belief is that Shivratri is celebrated in commemoration of the night when Shiva revealed himself in his full glory when there was a conflict between Lord Brahma and Vishnu regarding their prowess.
-Overawed, by Shiva’s ‘rudra roop’ both Brahma and Vishnu bowed before him and accepted the lord’s supremacy.
-Another legend says that Shivaratri celebrates the union Shiva and Shakthi (Goddess Parvathi).
+Overawed by Shiva’s ‘Rudra roop’ - both Brahma and Vishnu bowed before him and accepted the lord’s supremacy.
+Another legend says that Shivaratri celebrates the union of Shiva and Shakti (Goddess Parvati).

-All of these folklores and legends glorify Lord Shiva, worshipping Lord Shiva on this auspicious day helps in attaining liberation from all past sins and awakens spirituality.
-The significance of this festival is associated with the revival of soul and purging oneself from his past sins.
-One who observes Shivratri fast and performs the rituals and ceremonies is also expected to good for his fellow beings and attain spiritual epitome.
+All of these folklores and legends glorify Lord Shiva.
+Devotees worship him on this day to attain liberation from all past sins and awaken their spirituality.
+The significance of Mahashivratri is associated with the revival of the soul and purging oneself from their past sins.
+One who observes Shivratri fast and performs the rituals and ceremonies especially the rudrabhishek can attain the epitome of spirituality with the benign blessings of Lord Shiva.

 The current President of the USA, Mr Donald Trump along with wife and delegation would be visiting India on 24th Feb 2020.
 It would be his first visit to India since he was elected...Read More ➜

 The month of March brings with it two dazzling gemstones with awe-inspiring beauty - the gorgeous aquamarine and the dusky bloodstone.
 Both the birthstones are class apart and can ...Read More ➜